GlobalFishingWatch/gfwr/README.md

 badge](https://globalfishingwatch.r-universe.dev/badges/:registry)](https://github.com/r-universe/globalfishingwatch/actions/workflows/sync.yml)
 <!-- badges: end -->

+> [!CAUTION]
+> **Posted: July 29th 2025.
+Temporary delay in data updates**.
+API and data improvements are scheduled for the week of **4 August 2025**.
+During this time, our Packages and APIs may not show the latest data.
+Full updates will resume shortly.

 > **Important**
 > This version of `gfwr` gives access to Global Fishing Watch API
 > [version